bioimagesuiteweb/examples/step10/README.md

 ### Differences Between Packaging Electron Apps and Web Apps

-A key difference is that Electron Apps (when packaged) are:
+Electron Apps when packaged consist of:

 1. A package.json file describing the applications
-2. Potentially a node_mdules directory with the node-style dependencies not packaged into webpack.
+2. Potentially a node_modules directory with the node-style dependencies not packaged into webpack.

-3. The Electron Applications do not need the extra information w.r.t PWAs (see [Step 8](../step08).
+However, Electron Applications do not need the extra information w.r.t PWAs, see [Step 8](../step08/README.md).

 To package an electron app we follow the following five steps:

-1. Run the same `build` task as for the web-page
+1. Run the same `build` task as for the web page
 2. Create the package.json file for the Electron application and put this in `build/web`
-3. Execute `npm install` inside `build/web` to download the node.js style dependencies.
+3. Run `npm install` inside `build/web` to download the node.js style dependencies.
-4. Remove any files not needed for electron (AppImages for one)
+4. Remove any files not needed for electron ( e.g. AppImages)
 5. Run `electron-packager` to create the Electron application as a directory.
 6. Zip this output to create a final zip file.

 We discuss steps 2-5 below:

-#### Step 2 -- create package.json file
+#### Step 2 — create package.json file

 We actually do this as part of the `commonfiles` task.
 First we note that the global variable appinfo contains the `package.json` file.

     const appinfo=require('./package.json');

-In the task `commonfiles` we first copy the files as in [Step 9](../step09) but adding the two electron-specific js files.
+In the task `commonfiles` we first copy the files as in [Step 9](../step09/README.md), but adding the two electron-specific js files.

     gulp.task('commonfiles', (done) => {